 Farmer Adam Tedeschi puts in a plug for napa cabbage and scapes, designating them “delicious, underrated spring vegetables.”
-Try them together in this Korean-inspired pancake, a super-quick seasonal supper.
+Try them together in this Korean-inspired pancake, a light breakfast or super-quick seasonal supper.

 • 1 egg

 • 1/2 cup unbleached all-purpose flour

 • 1/2 to 1 cup shredded scapes (or use scallions if scapes are out of season)